Step 1: Apply & Upload Essay

 Step 2: Letters of Recommendation

 List the names, email addresses and phone numbers of 2 references (3rd optional).
 These references should be professors, supervisors or professionals who are familiar with your work.
-Letters of reference should be emailed to Dr. Glenda Kelly at firstname.lastname@example.org and should be received by February 16, 2015.
-Two letters of recommendation are required (third is optional).
+Please ask the professionals writing your references to email your reference letters directly to Dr. Glenda Kelly at firstname.lastname@example.org to be received by February 28, 2015.

 Step 3: Transcripts